jupyter-server/enterprise_gateway/docs/source/index.rst

-By leveraging the functionality of the underlying resource management applications like Hadoop YARN, Kubernetes, etc., Jupyter Enterprise Gateway distributes kernels across the compute cluster, increasing the number of simultaneously active kernels dramatically.
+By leveraging the functionality of the underlying resource management applications like Hadoop YARN, Kubernetes, etc., Jupyter Enterprise Gateway distributes kernels across the compute cluster, dramatically increasing the number of simultaneously active kernels.

 .. figure:: images/Scalability-After-JEG.gif
    :align: center